How to Calculate Overall Equipment Effectiveness (OEE)

 What is Overall Equipment Effectiveness (OEE)?

-The system of Overall Equipment Effectiveness (OEE) is a combined rating system accounting for three distinct components that exist in all manufacturing scenarios.
+Overall Equipment Effectiveness (OEE) is a combined rating system accounting for three distinct components that exist in all manufacturing scenarios.

 Note that this performance factor does not account for cases where more units could be produced, simply the percentage of parts that were completed.
 You will recall the production speed falls within the category of performance.